Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Result and Discussion

 The extent to which the separability factor differs from unity varies significantly with redshift.
 At low redshifts $( z \sim 0 )$, this difference remains relatively modest---at most $ \sim 10\% $ for the mass ranges considered here.
 At an intermediate redshift of $z \sim 1$, the maximum deviation increases to $\sim 20\%$, indicating a stronger departure from separability.
 In contrast, at higher redshifts, the shift from unity becomes substantially more pronounced.
-At $z \sim 3$, $s$ deviates considerably from unity, reaching values as high as $\sim 2.2$ (see the right panels of Fig.~\ref{fig_s_simulation}).
-This strong deviation clearly indicates that the assumption of separable halo bias breaks down at high redshifts ($z \gtrsim 3$) on quasi-linear scales.
-The excess of $s$ over unity results in an enhancement of the cross-correlation function by the same factor.
+At $z \sim 3$, $s$ deviates considerably from unity, reaching values as low as $\sim 0.45$ (see the right panels of Fig.~\ref{fig_s_simulation}).
+This strong deviation clearly indicates that the assumption of separable halo bias breaks down at high redshifts ($z \gtrsim 3$) on quasi-linear scales, resulting in a reduction of the cross-correlation function by the same factor.
+Since these scales are significantly larger than our conservative estimate of the halo-exclusion scale, this effect cannot be attributed to halo exclusion.

 The scale up to which $s$ departs from unity also exhibits a redshift dependence.
 At $z \sim 0$, non-separable bias remains significant up to scales of approximately $5-10 \, \mathrm{Mpc}$, beyond which $s$ approaches unity, indicating that the halo bias becomes effectively separable.
 In contrast, for halo samples of similar mass at $z \sim 3$, the deviation from unity persists even on scales of about $20 \, \mathrm{Mpc}$.
 This demonstrates that the scale over which the bias is non-separable increases with redshift for given $M_1$ and $M_2$.